dirkpetersen/nvflare-cancer/README.md

 python -u -m nvflare.private.fed.app.client.client_train -m $folder -s fed_client.json --set uid=HPC-A40 secure_train=true config_folder=config org=Test
 ```

+As you can see we run the nvflare.private.fed.app.client.client_train python module with the HPC-A40 configuration in an Organization named "Test"

 Now let's run this script in the HPC-A40 folder and then use the `tail -f` command to show the output file in real time.

 ```